 Does your neighbourhood have a playground, library or community centre?
-More than any smart device, these places in your community can be key in nurturing your children’s resilience.
+More than any smart device, these places in your community can be key in nurturing your children’s resilience and becomes one of environmental influences on child personality.
 A park or playground gives your children the chance to play and interact with their peers.
 And it also gives them the chance to learn how to build relationships.

 How your community can teach your child resilience: